-There are many classic moments with Jake’s reptile wrestling animals that come to mind, but one of our favorites was the infamous snake bite angle with "Macho Man" Randy Savage that aired on WWF Superstars of Wrestling on November 23rd, 1991.
-Read on to find out what the two had to say about this feud:
+Many classic Jake Roberts snake moments come to mind, but one of our favorites was the legendary snake bite angle with "Macho Man" Randy Savage that aired on WWF Superstars of Wrestling on November 23rd, 1991.

-ROBERTS: “Savage came up to me before and said [Macho Man voice], ‘Your Cobra’s gonna bite me – Ok, you got that?
-But here’s the fuck-enn problem, yeah… there’s a lot of people around here that’d like to TAKE the Macho Man OUT – you know what I’m sayin’?
+"Savage came up to me before and said [Macho Man voice], ‘Your cobra’s gonna bite me – Okay, you got that?
+But here’s the f***-enn problem, yeah… there’s a lot of people around here that’d like to TAKE the Macho Man OUT – you know what I’m sayin’?
 And you might be one of them…’

 I said, ‘What are you talking about?’

 He said, ‘I want to f***-enn know… if the thing’s got the f***-enn’ gimmicks out…’

 ‘Then you don’t miiind if it bites you FIRST…’

 He takes me to the locker room.
 I sit there, put it up to my leg, right?
 It chews on my leg.
 Then, it released.